 Overview of the Situation in Greece

-Citizens and permanent residents of the US, UK, Canada, and several other countries (as well as the EU, of course) may now enter Greece freely and without any quarantine requirements so long as they (i) provide proof of either completed vaccination or a negative PCR test result for COVID and (ii) submit a Passenger Locator Form in advance of their departure.
-Please contact Eric Driscoll (email@example.com) if you require advice on the legalities of traveling to Greece at the moment, after first consulting the Athens International Airport's useful FAQ and travel.gov.gr for the latest available information.
+Currently, citizens and permanent residents of the EU, US, UK, and several other countries may enter Greece without any quarantine requirements.
+However, vaccinated individuals must show a negative PCR test result taken in the 72 hours before their arrival or a negative rapid antigen test result taken within 24 hours.
+Additionally, all individuals must submit a Passenger Locator Form in advance of their departure from travel.gov.gr.
+Finally, the Greek government strongly recommends that travelers entering the country self-test at the end of the second and fourth day after travel.
+Please contact the Assistant Director Simone Agrimonti if you require advice on the legalities of traveling to Greece at the moment, after first consulting the Athens International Airport's useful FAQ and travel.gov.gr for the latest available information.

-In principle all new members of the ASCSA are required to be fully vaccinated before accessing the School’s facilities.
+The ASCSA and all its facilities are now open for members; visitors can only visit by appointment.
+All new members of the ASCSA are required to be fully vaccinated before accessing any of the School’s facilities.
 “Fully vaccinated” means that at least two weeks have elapsed since the final required vaccine shot.
-Members who are unable to meet this requirement will be accommodated but should contact Eric Driscoll as soon as possible (email@example.com); in most cases one week of isolation followed by a negative COVID test result will be required before accessing the School.
+Members and prospective members who are unable to meet this requirement should contact Simone Agrimonti.

-If any member should test positive for COVID, they should immediately alert the Director and/or Assistant Director by email, and contact Dr. Nick Michalopoulos at 694 55 82 274 for further instructions.
+If any member should test positive for COVID, they should immediately alert the Assistant Director by email, and contact Dr. Nick Michalopoulos (6945582274) for further instructions.